mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Planting Charges to Collapse a Wall in a Building: Average (8+) Explosives check (1D x 10 minutes, EDU).
 Planting a Breaching Charge: Average (8+) Explosives check (1D x 10 seconds, EDU).
 The damage from the explosive is multiplied by the Effect.
 Disarming a Bomb Equipped with Anti-Tamper Trembler Detonators: Formidable (14+) Explosives check (1D minutes, DEX).

-Flyer The various specialities of this skill cover different types of flying vehicles.
+Flyer The various specialties of this skill cover different types of flying vehicles.
 Flyers only work in an atmosphere; vehicles that can leave the atmosphere and enter orbit generally use the Pilot skill.

-Specialities
+Specialties

 - Airship: Used for airships, dirigibles and other powered lighter than air craft.
 - Grav: This covers air/rafts, grav belts and other vehicles that use gravitic technology.